tokiwa-software/fuzion/README.md

 ## Build

-> Make sure java/javac commands from OpenJDK and clang binary are in $PATH.
+> Make sure java/javac commands from OpenJDK is in $PATH.

     cd fuzion
     make